toddkarin/global-land-mask/README.md

 The function globe.is_land uses a nearest-neighbor lookup on a regular grid.

-# Cite
+# How to cite this work

-To cite this package:
+To cite this work, please use this citation:

 Karin, Todd.
 Global Land Mask.
 October 5, 2020. https://doi.org/10.5281/zenodo.4066722